Cibatu railway station: Ticket Counter Closing

-Strategies
+Facilities

 On the north side of the station is a locomotive depot which was formerly used for repair and maintenance of steam locomotives.
-This locomotive depot also functioned as a reserve locomotive depot if a locomotive had to be replaced during a trip due to damage or if there was a locomotive with a train that required additional power (usually double traction).
-In 1983, with the closure of the Cibatu-Cikajang railway line, the depot no longer operated as one of the main depots.
+This locomotive depot also functioned as a reserve facility if a locomotive had to be replaced during a trip due to damage or if there was a locomotive with a train that required additional motive power (usually double traction).
+In 1983, with the closure of the Cibatu-Cikajang railway line, the depot ceased operating as one of the main depots.
 Currently, the depot only has the status of a sub-depot.

 In addition to the original station building and locomotive depot, other ancient buildings that still exist at Cibatu Station include the water tower, signal house, safe, and old signaling equipment.
 Signal and switch settings are carried out at the station's signal house.

 Service

-Here's train that stopped at Cibatu station as a effect of the Gapeka 2025 and revision in July 2025.
+The following trains stopped at Cibatu station under the 2025 timetable (Gapeka 2025) and its July 2025 revision.